EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 When you have handled this the way you see fit, you'll want your crossbar to fit between the first loop of T-slots after the ones that are part of the original frame.
 This crossbar needs to span side-to-side across the frame extension you've added and it'll need to be held in place with corner brackets (or internal corner brackets, which I like more).
 DO YOUR BEST to ensure it's as flat to the frame as possible - use a machinist's square and a bubble level if you need to.
 It doesn't have to be perfect, but it should be as close as you can get it.

+The crossbar should be as HIGH UP as you can get it while still being reachable for your Z travel and allowing proper space for toolheads to dock and for the umbilical and bowden tube to not impact the top of the frame.

 The third option here is to build what's called the Liftbar.
 I have no expertise or experience to share with this as it involves adding another axis to your 3D printer specifically for tools and is more at home on something like a Trident where the gantry doesn't travel along the Z axis.
 You can find more details about this in the Tapchanger repo if you wish to go that route, but I have no further/supplemental information about that and it will likely conflict with other information presented later in this document:
 - https://github.com/viesturz/tapchanger/blob/main/Dock/Liftbar/Liftbar.md